 Vintage styling that’s perfect for campfire strumming

-Our best budget option is the Gretsch G9500 “Jim Dandy” Flat Top.
-This is a 24” scale parlor guitar that oozes old school style.
-It’s finished in a beautiful vintage sunburst with an off white pickguard that really sets the look off.
-The top, back and sides are made from Agathis, a tone wood that is related to the pines that would have been used on the early acoustics that inspired the G9500 – this keeps both the look and the sound authentic, but provides durability that isn’t possible from soft woods like pine.
+Our best budget option wa the Gretsch G9500 “Jim Dandy” Flat Top.
+This is a 24” scale parlor guitar that oozed old-school style.
+It was finished in a beautiful vintage sunburst with an off-white pickguard that really set the look off.
+The top, back, and sides were made from Agathis, a tonewood that is related to the pines that would have been used on the early acoustics that inspired the G9500 – this kept both the look and the sound authentic, but provides durability that isn’t possible from softwoods like pine.

-The bridge is a no pin design, which makes string changes much faster, and because there’s no pins to lose, you’re less likely to encounter issues while out on the road.
-Gretsch have kept this guitar is pure acoustic to cram as much quality as they could and keep the price rock bottom.
-It’s made with a steel reinforced, set nato wood neck.
-The neck is joined to the body at the 12th fret, and the bouts are extended, meaning this guitar, like the smaller guitars of old, is able to project far better than its size would suggest.
+The bridge had a no-pin design, which made string changes much faster, and because there are no pins to lose, you’re less likely to encounter issues while out on the road.
+Gretsch has kept this guitar as a pure acoustic to cram as much quality as they could and keep the price rock bottom.
+It was made with a steel reinforced, set nato wood neck.
+The neck was joined to the body at the 12th fret, and the bouts were extended, meaning this guitar, like the smaller guitars of old, was able to project far better than its size would suggest.

 Traveler Guitar LTD EC-1 – KGR Editor’s Choice